tagliateo/didactic-octo-bassoon-uni/README.md

 **How to contribute**
 --------------------

-If you're interested in contributing to this repository or would like to collaborate on a project, please feel free to reach out to me at [Your Email Address].
+If you're interested in contributing to this repository or would like to collaborate on a project, please feel free to reach out to me at sardines@disroot.org.
 I'm always open to new ideas and feedback!

 **License**
 ---------

-This repository is licensed under the MIT License.
+This repository is licensed under the  UNLicense.
 See the LICENSE file for details.

 **Acknowledgments**
 ------------------